Skip to content

 SentBrowse sent emails with delivery status (sent, delivered, bounced, etc.)

-You can add a new sender identity, resend verification emails, re-check DNS records for domain verification, and browse your email delivery history — all without writing code.
+You can add a new sender identity and browse your email delivery history — all without writing code.

 1. Create and verify a sender identity (an email address or a domain)